mllrsohn/gulp-protractor/README.md

 ```

 ### Protractor Webdriver
-You have to update and start a standalone selenium server.
+You may have to update and start a standalone selenium server depending on your configuration.
 [Please read the offical instructions](https://github.com/angular/protractor#appendix-a-setting-up-a-standalone-selenium-server).

 You can also ensure that the driver is installed by using the `webdriver_update` task.
 Have a look at the example folder.

-You have 2 options to start the selenium server.
+You have 3 options to start the selenium server.

+The first, and easiest option is to use the `autoStartStop` configuration option highlighted in the example above.
+It will update and start the latest version of webdriver.

-The first one is to let Protractor handle it automatically, including stopping it once your tests are done.
+The second one is to let Protractor handle it automatically, including stopping it once your tests are done.
 To do that, simply point to the selenium jar in the protractor config file (you will need to update the version number accordingly) instead of the address:

 ```javascript